RadialDevGroup/ombudsman/ATTENDANCE.md

   - Example: If you have taken 12 hours (1 1/2 days), you are required to bill 28 hours.
     `32 - (12-8) = 28`

+**Retrospective Consideration**
+To account for the weekly company-wide retrospective meeting, the retrospective meeting time will be subtracted from the required billable hours, as meeting time may vary.

 Policy states that 20% time is only available after you have met your 32 client-billable hours and sprint goals.
 Therefore, when taking PTO, please be aware that your available 20% may be negatively affected by PTO time.